-For millennia, humans have been wreaking havoc on animals by doing things like hunting them for sport, destroying their habitats to make ourselves more comfortable and skinning their carcasses so rich people can have fashionable gloves.
+For millennia, humans have been wreaking havoc on animals by doing things like hunting them for sport, destroying their habitats to make ourselves more comfortable, and skinning their carcasses so rich people can have fashionable gloves.
 And now it appears that animals are perhaps striking back.
 In September, rabid beavers began attacking swimmers in Fairfax County, Virginia; in 2010, swarms of vampire bats attacked more than 500 people in a Peruvian village, killing at least four; and chimpanzees have recently been assaulting people and even stealing and eating babies in Africa and India.

 Most experts dismiss such incidents as “odd” and pooh-pooh the theory that they are part of some larger trend.
 In 2008, John Jeremiah Sullivan wrote about these incidents for an article in GQ… but, it turns out, he made a lot of it up.
 It is true, however, that there’s something called phenotypic plasticity, which is when an organism self-alters its characteristics to cope with a change in its environment.
 Though it’s usually associated with plants, on rare occasions animals have been known to do some morphing as well.

-Despite the naysayers, is it within the realm of possibility that animals have adapted to become aggressive and organised in response to humanity’s supreme assholery on our shared world?
+Despite the naysayers, is it within the realm of possibility that animals have adapted to become aggressive and organized in response to humanity’s supreme assholery on our shared world?
 According to Stephen Stearns, a professor of ecology and evolutionary biology at Yale, probably not. “[The attacks] are much more likely to have something to do with humans invading animal habitats,” he told me.
 “The animals are reacting to humans who don’t know what they’re doing.”

 My research also led me to James Donahue, a retiree who lives in close proximity to wild animals in northern Michigan and had some answers he received from a spiritual entity he and his wife call Abba Father.
-He believes the uptick in animal attacks on humans to be an omen of the “end of days”.
-I asked him all about it, because who even knows who’s right any more.
+He believes the uptick in animal attacks on humans to be an omen of the “end of days.”
+I asked him all about it, because who even knows who’s right anymore.

 VICE: So, you’ve heard about how vicious beasts are waging war on humanity?